aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 Which is independent of windspeed.

-We can perhaps see how small the effect is more clearly by directy varying the ratio ${ \sigma_t \over \tau}$ while keeping $\mu$ constant and looking at the response.
+We can perhaps see how small the effect is more clearly by directly varying the ratio ${ \sigma_t \over \tau}$ while keeping $\mu$ constant and looking at the response.
 The maximum indoor concentration does change, but only slightly.